smartmeio/arancino-library/README.md

 Tasks are normally implemented as an infinite loop, and must never attempt to return or exit from their implementing function.
 Tasks can however [delete themselves](https://www.freertos.org/a00126.html).

 * **`pcName`**:	A descriptive name for the task.
 This is mainly used to facilitate debugging, but can also be used to [obtain a task handle](https://www.freertos.org/a00021.html#xTaskGetHandle).
-The maximum length of a task’s name is set using the configMAX_TASK_NAME_LEN parameter in `FreeRTOSConfig.h`.
+The maximum length of a task’s name is set using the config `MAX_TASK_NAME_LEN` parameter in `FreeRTOSConfig.h`.

 * **`usStackDepth`**:	The number of words (not bytes!) to allocate for use as the task’s stack.
-For example, if the stack is 16-bits wide and usStackDepth is 100, then 200 bytes will be allocated for use as the task’s stack.
-As another example, if the stack is 32-bits wide and usStackDepth is 400 then 1600 bytes will be allocated for use as the task’s stack.
+For example, if the stack is 16-bits wide and _usStackDepth_ is 100, then 200 bytes will be allocated for use as the task’s stack.
+As another example, if the stack is 32-bits wide and _usStackDepth_ is 400 then 1600 bytes will be allocated for use as the task’s stack.
-The stack depth multiplied by the stack width must not exceed the maximum value that can be contained in a variable of type size_t.
+The stack depth multiplied by the stack width must not exceed the maximum value that can be contained in a variable of type `size_t`.
 See the FAQ [How big should the stack be?](https://www.freertos.org/FAQMem.html#StackSize).

 * **`pvParameters`**:	A value that will passed into the created task as the task’s parameter.
-If pvParameters is set to the address of a variable then the variable must still exist when the created task executes – so it is not valid to pass the address of a stack variable.
+If _pvParameters_ is set to the address of a variable then the variable must still exist when the created task executes – so it is not valid to pass the address of a stack variable.

 * **`uxPriority`**:	The [priority](https://www.freertos.org/RTOS-task-priority.html) at which the created task will execute.